The waxy green leaves of Pothos can not efficiently provide air purifying benefits when they are troubled by brown spots from improper care.

-Although rare, some pest infestation may lead to brown spots on Pothos leaves.
+Although rare, some pest infestations may lead to brown spots on Pothos leaves.

-- Start quarantining the plant to prevent the pest from spreading to other plants.
+- Quarantine the infected plants’ to prevent the pest from spreading to other plants.

-- Dab a cotton ball in neem oil or horticultural oil and apply it to the infected parts to kill pests and eggs effectively.
+- Apply a cotton ball in neem oil or fungicides to the infected parts to kill pests and eggs.

-- Otherwise, you can apply some rubbing alcohol and water to the plant to treat pests.
+- Use rubbing alcohol or soapy water to clean plant leaves regularly to ward off pests.

 - A yellow sticky trap may also help capture pests before they overtake the plant.

-On the other hand, the fungal disease can cause root rot, stem decay, and wilted brown foliage.
+On the other hand, fungal disease can cause root rot, stem decay, and wilted brown foliage.